thuantran/dnscrypt-asuswrt-installer/README.md

 - Ability to setup a swap file
 - Ability to setup timezone file (/etc/localtime) used by dnscrypt-proxy and other apps
 - Ability to reconfigure dnscrypt-proxy without reinstalling unlike previous installer for dnscrypt-proxy version 1.x.x
-- Ability to configure anonymized relay support per Dnscrypt server through menu option or Wildcard Relay Support to cover all dnscrypt servers.
+- Ability to configure anonymized relay support per Dnscrypt server through menu option or Wildcard Relay Support to cover all dnscrypt servers when automatic is selected.
 - Support for NextDNS.io Account SDNS stamp as Static server.
-- Support for addition of multiple static servers using SDNS Stamp and Custom Server Naming - can be mixed with servers on the resolvers list.
+- Support for addition of multiple static servers using SDNS Stamp and Custom Server Naming that can be mixed with servers on the resolvers list.
-- Improved Installer/Update Functions.
+- Improved Installer/Update/Backup Functions.

 # Changelog:
 https://github.com/thuantran/dnscrypt-asuswrt-installer/commits/master